-Today our focus is on carefully conceived restoration projects and ecological restoration of our national forests.
-We've urged the Forest Service to embrace an ecological plan for forests plan for national forests, to conserve and restore forests and repair and prepare them for climate change.
-And it's working.
+Conservation Northwest has urged the Forest Service to embrace an ecological "Marshal Plan" to conserve and restore forests and repair and prepare them for climate change.
+The good news?
+It's working.

-Over the last century, old-growth forests were cut at a furious rate, and extensive second-growth stands grew back including an associated system of unnecessary roads.
-Densely grown, disturbance prone, and composed of only one or two tree species, these younger forests act more like monoculture plantations than natural forests.
-They make poor habitat for plants and animals.
+Over the last century, old-growth forests were cut at a furious rate, and extensive second-growth stands grew back including an associated system of unnecessary forest roads.
+These younger stands are densely grown, disturbance prone, and composed of only one or two tree species.
+They act more like monoculture plantations than natural forests - and plantations are poor habitat for plants and animals.

 Reinstating natural fire